Man and woman appear in court accused of attempted murder in Aberdeen - Evening Express

 Santos, of Aberdeen, is accused of assault to severe injury, permanent disfigurement, danger of life and attempted murder.

-The 36-year-old also faces charges of having a blade or point in a public place.
+The 36-year-old also faces charges of having an article with a blade or point in a public place.